billchurch/webssh2/README.md

+# THIS REPO IS NOT IN USE - leaving here in case we need it in near future

 # RUSI gatsby devops

 This repo is used to initiate an ssh session for devops purposes and is restricted to Aer VPN IP address access.